YOUR GOAL

 If you feel ready to take a more proactive approach to your health, the first step is a structured consultation.

-We will assess your current health, explore your goals and identify practical, evidence-based changes that can support your wellbeing and healthy ageing over time.
+This allows us to assess your current health, explore your goals and identify practical, evidence-based changes that can support your wellbeing and healthy ageing over time.

 At Walton Street Wellness, lifestyle medicine services are delivered in collaboration with Dr Ellen Fallows, a GP with a clinical focus on preventative health, wellness and long-term wellbeing.